 • Attend joint visits in homes with FCS workers to link survivors to domestic violence services.

-• Participate in regular TDM, work groups and other FCS meetings at various FCS locations.
+• Participate in regular TDM, work groups MDT, Administrative Reviews and other FCS meetings at various FCS locations.

-• Participate in regular Riley Center and interagency meetings as needed.
+• Participate in regular Riley Center and interagency meetings.

 • Maintain program paperwork and statistics in an accurate and timely manner (forms, statistics, and individual client files).